 Unlike the dot-com bust in 2001, the Great Recession had a much larger and widespread impact to the economy and unfortunately, it caused me great personal pain as well.

 During the course of the litigation, my legal team discovered that following my termination, an outside financial firm was hired by Intersections to audit the acquisition of Net Enforcers and determine if NEI’s pre-acquisition financials were correctly stated.
-This was performed as an attempt by Intersections to find cause, in order to eliminate my employment agreement, paying my severance and awarding me my stock options.
-Further validating my personal integrity, the auditor’s concluded that no wrongdoing or inaccurate statements were made by NEI and no fraud had been committed during the acquisition.
-A copy of that audit report can found here.
+This was performed as an attempt by Intersections to find cause, in order to eliminate my employment agreement, pay my severance, and award me my stock options.
+Further validating my personal integrity, the auditors concluded that no wrongdoing or inaccurate statements were made by NEI and no fraud had been committed during the acquisition.
+A copy of that audit report can be found here.

 So after months of aggressive legal action, which amounted to nothing more than tiresome and pointless fighting.
 Intersections and I finally agreed to find an amicable resolution.
 This was the same resolution I sought when all this started, but for whatever reason, it’s “sue first, ask questions later” with some people.
 We both agreed to attend a mediation and after eight hours of debate, found a resolution.
 As a result, we dismissed each other’s lawsuits and went our separate ways.
 That dismissal can be found here.